How is Project Homekey funded?

 How long are residents able to live there?

-As long as a resident is able to comply with the Code of Conduct, that household is able to live in the units until they find suitable housing elsewhere.
+As long as a resident is able to comply with the Code of Conduct and sustain rent, that household is able to live in the units until they find suitable housing elsewhere.
 For some single and/or elderly residents, this might be many years.
 For other resident households, such as families, the length of residency might be much shorter as they find new affordable housing after they’ve gotten back on their feet and are able to achieve a higher level of self-sufficiency.

 What staffing is provided on site?